nicholasvaldez/samplstak-client/README.md

 ## Running This Application

 ### Installation
-Along with this repository, you will need to clone the [SamplStak Server](https://github.com/nicholasvaldez/samplstak-server) repo, which contains the data.
+Along with this repository, you will need to clone the [SamplStak Server](https://github.com/nicholasvaldez/samplstak-server) repo, which contains the database and api endpoints.

 1. Clone this repository and change to the directory in the terminal.